Last Updated on May 7, 2026

 It is a common frustration for Windows users: you have unallocated space, but Windows won’t let you use it.
 This happens because Disk Management is a “destructive” tool, it cannot move the physical location of data on the platter or flash cells.

-In the image below, you can see that the Recovery Partition is physically sitting between the C: drive and the free space.
+In the image below, you can see that theย Recovery Partitionย is physically sitting between the C: drive and the free space.
 Because Windows cannot “jump over” that recovery partition, the Extend Volume option remains disabled until that middle partition is moved to the end of the drive.

 Is Moving Partitions Safe?

 To get around this problem we are going to use a third party application called NIUBI Partition Manager to move the recovery partition out of the way since it is what is causing the problem.
-The Windows Disk Management tool doesn’t have a way to move partitions around.
+The Windows Disk Management tool doesn’t have a built in way to move partitions around natively.
+You can download the free home edition of the software to perform this task, but they do have a professional version that has many more features but will cost you some money at the same time.

 Once you download and install the software you can run it to have it show you a similar looking interface to Device Manager.
 As you can see in the image below, the 495 MB partition is shown highlighted in yellow since it has been selected by clicking on it.